manish-garodia/manish-garodia/common/mg-library/procedures/zoom-barabar-zoom/zoom-barabar-zoom.md

 	![Microsoft sign in](./images/zoom-08-ms-signin.png " ")

 1. When prompted to *Stay signed in?* click **Yes**.
-	Optionally, you may select Don't show this again.
+	Optionally, you may select `Don't show this again`.

 	![Stay signed in](./images/zoom-09-stay-signed-in.png " ")